mleone10/blog/content/posts/2021/test-what-matters.md

 }
 ```

-Basically, we have services that do some logic, call and API, and hopefully return some data.
+Basically, we have services that do some logic, call an API, and hopefully return some data.
 Fairly straightforward.

 For the purposes of this example, let's say that `BarUtil` is a convenient utility class that does a lookup based on the value of `fizz`.
 The specifics don't matter, only that the call to `barUtil.bar()` has no side effects - we only care about the returned value.